 Paronella Park is located right next to Mena Creek Falls in Mena Creek, Queensland.
 Paronella had this waterfall replicated for his daughter Teresa.
 It suffered quite some blows over time, mostly because of storms and floods, and was even closed for a while.

 The current owners, Mark and Judy Evans, bought the park in 1993 and have since worked hard to give it back some of its former glory and share its magic with visitors.

 When you visit Paronella Park, you can walk around freely but you also have the option of taking a few free tours.
 The Paronella Park Day Tour gives you background information about the park, its different buildings, and its founder Jose Paronella.

 On the Paronella Park night tour, a guide takes you to places in the park that are lit up especially for the tour while sharing all kinds of quirky facts and stories.
 You could say that in terms of the information you get, the night tour is an add-on to the daytime tour.

 And of course, it is quite magical to see the old stone buildings lit up against the night sky.

 Quite recently, a special closing act has been added to the Paronella night tour.
-At the end of the tour, the multi-award winning quartet The String Family (mother, daughter, son, and father) give a short concert at the Paronella castle.
+At the end of the tour, the multi-award-winning quartet The String Family (mother, daughter, son, and father) gave a short concert at the Paronella castle.